Courtyard: what is it and how to use, what is the "malformed" error

 When discussing assembly, this really depends on the assembly style (automatic or manual) together with other possible details.
 There is no one correct area, shape or dimensions of the courtyard which would guarantee problem free assembly, while still being optimally small, to allow dense placement when needed.
 It’s always a best guess compromise.

 As a crude guide to check that components aren’t too close together, KiCad can check courtyard collisions.
 This checks overlapping courtyard areas.
 For this check, the area must be a closed shape.
 The shape is drawn graphically on the F.Courtyard or B.Courtyard layer.
 The requirements are exactly the same as with Edge.Cuts board edge: each line must end where the next one starts, they must not cross and the last one must end where the first one starts.
-There must nothing else on that layer in the footprint other than this closed shape.
+There must be nothing else on that layer in the footprint other than this closed shape.

 A rectangle is often used as a courtyard, and, in most cases, one rectangle shape should be sufficient.